AnkurMutyala/MethylTracks/README.md

 # Using Methyltransferase Fusion Constructs and Nanopore Sequencing to Map Intra-Chromosomal Cohesin Translocation
-### Note: Scripts are sorted by input file type

-by Ankur Mutyala \
-in the lab of Dr. Jill Dowen, Department of Biochemistry and Biophysics \
+### by Ankur Mutyala in the lab of Dr. Jill Dowen, UNC-CH Department of Biochemistry and Biophysics
+#### Note: Scripts are sorted by input file type

 Senior Honors Thesis \
 Department of Biology \
 University of North Carolina at Chapel Hill \